lucasanaissi/lucasanaissi/README.md

 # Nice to meet you, my name is Lucas aka Jacó.  👩🏻‍💻
 <hr>

-First of all, welcome to my Git webpage, feel yourself at home.
+First of all, welcome to my Git webpage, feel yourself at home.<br>
-➔ 21 years old. 🇧🇷
+➔ 21 years old. 🇧🇷<br>
 ➔ Aviation lover. ✈️